Option Return Predictability with Machine Learning and Big Data

 Date Written: July 29, 2021

 Drawing upon more than 12 million observations over the period from 1996 to 2020, we find that allowing for nonlinearities significantly increases the out-of-sample performance of option and stock characteristics in predicting future option returns.
-Besides statistical significance, the nonlinear machine learning models generate economically sizeable profits in the long-short portfolios of equity options even after accounting for transaction costs.
+The nonlinear machine learning models generate statistically and economically sizeable profits in the long-short portfolios of equity options even after accounting for transaction costs.
 Although option-based characteristics are the most important standalone predictors, stock-based measures offer substantial incremental predictive power when considered alongside option-based characteristics.
 Finally, we provide compelling evidence that option return predictability is driven by informational frictions and option mispricing.

 Keywords: Machine learning, big data, option return predictability